Vietnam War Poetry

 He received his BA from Stonehill College and his Master’s Degree from the Harvard University School of Design.

-The Wallace Stevens Journal, Plainsongs, California Quarterly, Depth Insights
+Tracy's work has appeared in The Wallace Stevens Journal, Plainsongs, California Quarterly, Depth Insights

 and on spoken word radio programs throughout the United States and Canada